top of page

 Do I need a generator and cabling?

 Yes, this is likely and will need to be arranged well in advance.
-We can help you arrange this, we work regularly with trusted generator companies and can put you in touch.
+We can help you arrange this, we work regularly with our trusted generator company and can put you in touch.
 It is easier for us and you, if we work with a supplier we know as we can sort a lot of timings out between ourselves.
 You must hire an event generator, as these are silent and the company will sort out all the cabling that is required, he will also help you with sizing the generator correctly.

 Do you take commission from them if we book one of your recommended suppliers?